Dimasarsyad4/SaaS-QA-Case-Study/Web-TestExecutionReport.md

 - Billing
 - Payment Processing

 Regression testing confirmed that previously working functionality remained stable throughout the testing cycle.

 ---

 # 9. Execution Outcome

-The testing activities successfully validated the application's critical business workflows before production deployment.
+Testing activities validated the application's critical business workflows prior to production deployment.
+Out of 5 representative defects identified, 4 were resolved and verified through retesting, while 1 High-severity defect (cloud-to-device data synchronization) remains open pending further investigation.

-Defects identified during testing were documented, communicated to the development team, verified after resolution, and confirmed through regression testing.
+Defects identified during testing were documented, communicated to the development team, verified after resolution where applicable, and confirmed through regression testing.
 The overall execution demonstrated the effectiveness of structured manual testing in improving software quality and reducing production risk.

 ---

 # 10. Related Documents

-- Web-TestPlan.md
+- Web-Test-Plan.md
-- Web-TestStrategy.md
+- Web-Test-Strategy.md
-- Web-TestCaseStudy.md
+- Web-QA-Test-Study.md
-- Web-BugReport.md
+- Web-Bug-Report.md
-- Web-TestSummaryReport.md
+- Web-Test-Summary-Report.md

 ---

 ## Notes

 This document has been created for portfolio purposes based on professional QA practices.
 Company-specific implementation details, execution metrics, and internal testing records have been generalized to comply with confidentiality obligations while preserving the overall testing workflow and methodology.